milosdjurica/hardhat-template/conventions.md

 # TODO

+- Put a number before script 00-Deploy.ts -> This is because of knowing which script runs first

-- Add same for tests
+- Add conventions for tests
   - Unit, integration, etc...
   - Test tree !!!
   -